Products

 Using decompilers or disassemblers, threat actors can expose your mobile app’s internal logic and gain insight into its functionality.
 With this knowledge, threat actors can reverse engineer your app, steal your IP or sensitive data and identify ways to break down related systems’ and apps’ security.

 After they’ve uncovered your app's internal logic, an attacker can do a lot of damage.
 They can steal proprietary information, extract credentials and API keys that will give them access to other systems and apps, unlock premium portions of the app, and more.
-Leveraging mobile app code hardening provides protection against static analysis to prevent these outcomes and preserve your app's integrity, your data and your brand’s reputation.
+Leveraging mobile application code hardening provides protection against static analysis to prevent these outcomes and preserve your app's integrity, your data and your brand’s reputation.

 Research shows that despite developers' priorities, mobile apps still aren't secure enough.